Thomdoss/Lab-Work04-JS/README.md

 Click to the [link](https://thomdoss.github.io/Lab-Work04-JS/) to run the website.

-You can check the different results expected when correct or incorrect values are entered.
+You can check the different results expected when correct or incorrect values are entered in the file named : Result-Lab_Thomas_DOSSANTOS.pdf.